 Once companies have their business license, they have to create Articles of Incorporation and corporate bylaws with the Nevada Secretary of State.
 These are critical foundational documents that should be drafted by an attorney because if flawed or incomplete, they could engender a great deal of legal pain in the event of disputes among owners.

 Within the Articles of Incorporation, a corporation must file an Annual List of Officers that identifies its officers, including its President, Secretary, and Treasurer, as well as its Director.
 The Director must be at least 18-years-old and include his or her address and contact information.
 The Director, nor the officers, have to be state residents.
 The annual list must be renewed every year on the anniversary date of official incorporation.

 As of August 2017, the filing fee is $125 for the Annual List of Officers and $200 for the business license registration.
 As with anywhere else, other permits or licenses may be required depending on the nature and location of the business.

 Selecting A Name

 To begin the formal process, the first step in incorporating a business in Nevada is to select and register a unique name for the corporation.
-In Nevada, if a business’s name is a person's name, it must be followed by a legal designation, such as "Inc.," "LLC," "Limited," "Corporation."
+In Nevada, if a business’s name is a person's name, it must be followed by a legal designation, such as "Inc.," "LLC," "Limited," or "Corporation."

 The rules and advice in crafting a name for a corporation in Nevada are the same as it is elsewhere.
 The name must be distinctive to avoid confusion with existing business’s names.
 It should clearly sell your product or services.
 Check with the state’s Secretary of State’s website to ascertain that another entity is not operating under the same name.
-The state’s website also posts a listing of "Restricted Designations" which identify specific names that cannot be used unless approved by the state.
-Certain words that cannot be in your business’ name include words that might confuse your business with a government department or administration.
+The state’s website also posts a listing of "Restricted Designations," which identify specific names that cannot be used unless approved by the state.
+Certain words that cannot be in your business’s name include words that might confuse your business with a government department or administration.